lolrazh/Brain/README.md

 ![](assets/brain.gif)

 Remember that this tool only lets you manipulate your Grasshopper script using the parameters and the parameter domains that are already  in your script.
-If you're more interested in generating scripts using natural language, check out [GHPT](https://github.com/enmerk4r/GHPT).
+If you're interested in generating scripts using natural language, check out [GHPT](https://github.com/enmerk4r/GHPT).

 ## Installation